Michael Menaker

-Michael Menaker (May 19, 1934 – February 14, 2021), was an American chronobiology researcher, and was Commonwealth Professor of Biology at University of Virginia.
+Michael Menaker (May 19, 1934 – February 14, 2021) was an American chronobiologist who was Commonwealth Professor of Biology at University of Virginia.
 His research focused on circadian rhythmicity of vertebrates, including contributing to an understanding of light input pathways on extra-retinal photoreceptors of non-mammalian vertebrates, discovering a mammalian mutation for circadian rhythmicity (tau mutation in golden hamsters), and locating a circadian oscillator in the pineal gland of bird.
 He wrote almost 200 scientific publications.

 Early life and education

-Menaker grew up in New York City and attended Swarthmore College.
+Menaker grew up in New York City.
 After graduating from Swarthmore College in 1955 with a B.A. in biology, Menaker went on to Princeton University.
 In the lab of Colin Pittendrigh, the father of research on biological clocks, Menaker studied the endogenous circadian rhythm of bats (Myotis lucifugus).

 He graduated from Princeton University with a Ph.D. in 1960, and continued postdoctoral studies in Donald Griffin's lab at Harvard University.
 As he continued to study bats, his interest shifted from circadian rhythms to hibernation patterns.
 When Menaker joined faculty at University of Texas at Austin in 1962, he transitioned to studying circadian rhythms in the house sparrow (Passer domesticus) and the golden hamster (Mesocricetus auratus).